richy-andoh/rn-assignment6-11254304/README.md

-# React Native E-commerce App
+# React Native E-commerce UI App

 This project is a simple e-commerce UI app built with React Native and Expo.
 The app features two main screens: Home and Checkout.
 The Home screen displays a grid of products, while the Checkout screen lists the selected products along with their total cost.